-Kooloobong Village is a mix of newer units (Building 68, completed in 2013) and older units (Building 37).
-The newer units feature self-catered accommodation comprising of single studio rooms, premium single studio rooms, and four bedroom units.
-It also includes outdoor barbecue facilities, a sound-proof music room, basketball court, games room, study rooms and various other communal spaces.
-All of the facilities contained within Building 68 are available to those residing in Building 37.
-The units within Building 37 are all five bedroom units, featuring a shared bathroom, kitchen and dining facilities.
-One of the most popular features of these units are the outdoor balconies overlooking the picturesque University grounds, frequently visited by our mascot Koo the Kookaburra.
+Kooloobong Village has a mix of newer and older style studios, premium studios and 4 and 5 bedroom units.
+The newer units in buildings 68 and 73, 74 and 75 feature self-catered accommodation comprised of single studio rooms, premium single studio rooms, and four bedroom units.
+The units within Building 37 are all five bedroom units, and feature a shared bathroom, kitchen and dining facilities.
+One of the most popular features of these units are the outdoor balconies overlooking the picturesque University grounds, frequently visited by the native wildlife such as Kookaburras and possums.

 Kooloobong Village is recognised as the world's first positive residence and is based entirely on the scientific principles of positive psychology, positive organisational scholarship and education.
 The vision of having every student flourishing while living at UOW is firmly supported by the combination of wellbeing and education.
 This is executed through the Live Out Loud program, which is based on a range of tools and activities guided by staff who are committed to this vision.

 Kooloobong Village houses a diverse population of both undergraduate and postgraduate students.
 Residents at Kooloobong Village are given the opportunity to participate in events and activities designed against a wellbeing program model, and features such activities as Yoga and Yogurt, Tea with Ted, Travel Diaries and Friday Fitness, all of which relate to our Wheel of Wellbeing - Body, Mind, Spirit, People, Place and Planet.

 Students at Kooloobong Village have access to:

 - Multiple games rooms with television, billiards, table tennis & foosball tables

 - Laundry facilities (washers, dryers and ironing boards)